uSwitch

 Energy monitors vary considerably in terms of their features and how much they cost, so you might want to compare a few different models before you buy one.
 Some of the most convenient features and benefits of energy monitors include:

-• a display that shows your current energy use;
+• A display that shows your current energy use

-• wireless connectivity, and a portable display so you can move it around your home;
+• Wireless connectivity, and a portable display so you can move it around your home

-How much you want to pay for an energy monitor will depend on your individual circumstances, but it's good to remember that in most cases you are likely to make your money back if you try to reduce your energy usage as a result of buying an energy monitor.
+How much you want to pay for an energy monitor will depend on your circumstances, but it's good to remember that in most cases you are likely to make your money back if you try to reduce your energy usage as a result of buying an energy monitor.